PhaedrusTheGreek/nagioscheckbeat/blog/README.md

 This is a proof of concept that uses nagioscheckbeat in combination with Elasticsearch, Kibana, and Watcher to implement a total monitoring solution.
 Tested on CentOS 6.

+##### Errata
+- In *Alerting On Lost Heartbeats* , a *Threshold* parameter is sent to the script, but never used
+- A better solution was found later found by [inqueue](https://github.com/inqueue) - Re: Alerting On Lost Heartbeats, instead of using a groovy script for the watch to determine host *downness*, you could do [something like this](https://gist.github.com/inqueue/24b459c177bc0e1967198008eb3a40d4), where we aggregate on heartbeats in the last now-30s seconds.
+Since the parent query searches for now-1d, we end up with an empty bucket for down hosts.

 Requires:
 - Docker